InterContinental Maldives Maamunagau Resort

 IHG's Maldivian flagship on Maamunagau Island, Raa Atoll.
 81 villas split between the main resort's family-oriented configuration and The Retreat adults-only enclave at the island's far end, two-side-of-the-island layout that handles the family-and-couples brief on a single property, 35-minute seaplane from Velana.

-InterContinental Maldives Maamunagau Resort occupies the Maamunagau island at the southern reef edge of Raa Atoll, opened in October 2019 as IHG's first luxury-brand flagship in the country.
-The structural identity is the two-side-of-the-island configuration.
-The main resort handles the family-and-couples cluster on the larger side of the island with the kids' programme, the principal pool deck, the over-water villa row, and the dining hub; The Retreat occupies the far end of the island as an adults-only sub-property with its own dedicated arrival pavilion, pool deck, and dining cadence.
-The villa stock totals 81 across beach and over-water categories with the Sunrise Two Bedroom Beach Pool Villa and the Two Bedroom Overwater Pool Villa anchoring the multi-bedroom family-stay configuration.
-The 35-minute seaplane from Velana via Trans Maldivian Airways places Maamunagau at the operationally smooth end of the central-Raa transfer window, materially shorter than the RAAYA by Atmosphere 45-minute Kudakurathu routing at the same atoll's southern edge.
-Across the Raa cluster, Maamunagau sits at the chain-luxury family-and-couples tier between the JOALI Maldives art-led ultra-luxury anchor above and the Adaaran Meedhupparu mature mid-luxury value tier below.
+InterContinental Maldives Maamunagau Resort sits on Maamunagau island at the southern reef edge of Raa Atoll, opened in October 2019 as IHG's first luxury-brand flagship in the country.
+Its defining trait is that it runs as two resorts on one island.
+The main resort takes the larger side, handling families and couples with the kids' programme, the principal pool deck, the over-water villa row, and the dining hub; The Retreat occupies the far end as an adults-only sub-property with its own arrival pavilion, pool deck, and dining.
+The villa count totals 81 across beach and over-water categories, with the Sunrise Two Bedroom Beach Pool Villa and the Two Bedroom Overwater Pool Villa carrying the multi-bedroom family stays.
+The 35-minute Trans Maldivian seaplane from Velana puts Maamunagau at the smooth end of the Raa transfer window, a good ten minutes shorter than the 45-minute hop to RAAYA by Atmosphere on Kudakurathu at the atoll's northern edge.
+Across Raa, Maamunagau sits at the chain-luxury family-and-couples tier, between JOALI Maldives above it and Adaaran Meedhupparu below.

 Setting